 Light – Bright, indirect light is ideal though they can tolerate more moderate light levels.
 Avoid direct sunlight which can lead to scorched leaves.

-Water – Water once the top 1 to 2 inches of soil is dry.
+Water – Water once the top third of the soil is dry.
 Avoid getting water on the leaves as wet leaves can lead to fungal disease.
 A self watering pot or setting a container with drainage holes into a dish with water is an easy method of watering without worrying about the leaves.
 Pour out excess water after 15 to 20 minutes.
 Be careful not to overwater as Rex Begonias are susceptible to root rot if soil stays too wet.

 Soil – Rex Begonias do best in well-draining potting soil like Espoma Potting Soil.